 - Design By Feature

-Chief programmer chooses the features and the domain classes that will be involved in designing the feature.
+The chief programmer chooses the features and the domain classes that will be involved in designing the feature.
 Sequence diagrams are drawn.
-General designs of the features are also finalised.
+General designs of the features are also finalized.
 Class and method prologues are written.
 It is all followed by a design inspection.